Hypergolic propellant: Advantages

 Hypergolically fueled rocket engines are usually simple and reliable because they need no ignition system.
 Although larger hypergolic engines in some launch vehicles use turbopumps, most hypergolic engines are pressure fed.
 A gas, usually helium, is fed to the propellant tanks under pressure through a series of check and safety valves.
 The propellants, in turn, flow through control valves into the combustion chamber; there, their instant contact ignition prevents a mixture of unreacted propellants from accumulating and then igniting in a potentially catastrophic hard start.

-As hypergolic rockets do not need an ignition system, they can fire any number of times by simply opening and closing the propellant valves until the propellants are exhausted, so are uniquely suited for spacecraft maneuvering and well-suited, though not uniquely so, as upper stages of such space launchers as the Delta II and Ariane 5, which must perform more than one burn.
-Restartable nonhypergolic rocket engines nevertheless exist, notably the cryogenic (oxygen/hydrogen) RL-10 on the Centaur and the J-2 on the Saturn V. The RP-1/LOX Merlin on the Falcon 9 can also be restarted.
+As hypergolic rockets do not need an ignition system, they can fire any number of times by opening and closing the propellant valves until the propellants are exhausted, so are suited for spacecraft maneuvering and well-suited, though not uniquely so, as upper stages of such space launchers as the Delta II and Ariane 5, which must perform more than one burn.
+Restartable nonhypergolic rocket engines nevertheless exist, notably the cryogenic (oxygen/hydrogen) RL10 on the Centaur and the J-2 on the Saturn V. The RP-1/LOX Merlin on the Falcon 9 and the LH_{2}/LOX Vinci on the Ariane 6 can also be restarted.